glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/chapter_3_-_a_shock_for_christmas/surgery_time.md

 Then, at around 4 p.m., my phone rang.
 “Hello, Mr Langston.
 I’m a nurse on the Neurosurgical Recovery Unit.
 We have Abi here.
 Surgery has gone well.
 You may come and see her,” she told me.
 “Thank you, nurse,” I replied, relieved to hear the good news.

 When I went in to see Abi, I was amazed to see her looking comfortable and rested.
-I was expecting to see her as she was after her first surgery; all bloated from the drugs, with lots of tubes coming out of all sort of places.
+I was expecting to see her as she was after her first surgery; all bloated from the drugs, with lots of tubes coming out of all sorts of places.
 But this was nothing like that.
 At that reassuring sight, I shed a tear or two of joy.